benamenco/ecogg/README.md

 - add the lib directory to your RUBYLIB
 - add the scripts directory to your PATH
 - source lib/bash_lib.sh in your .bashrc

-The directory project/ contains project-specific scripts.
-These scripts often contain specific filenames, paths etc and thus may require manual changes before being employed by the user.